Let’s Fight the Frump Again

 And why do we want to fight the frump?
 Because we mean business.
 Sure, yoga pants are comfortable.
 But you don’t mean business in casual.
 And cute and pretty can also be comfortable.
 So the question is: are you pursuing excellence or not?

 I love this book because it’s so down to earth.
 It’s so real.
 She’s honest about wanting massive amounts of coffee, fighting getting out of bed in the morning, and desperate to find a time to shower.
 But she fights it because she wants to be excellent.
 To be purposeful.
 To be energetic.

 So there you have it: Three books that will help you fight the frump in totally different ways!
-And there’s even more books in the beauty category of the bundle.

-My Challenges for You:
+My Challenge for You:

-And if you find yourself being drawn towards frump, I’d challenge you to think about it this way: I have an awesome job to do.
+If you find yourself being drawn towards frump, I’d challenge you to think about it this way: I have an awesome job to do.
 I am a wife.
 I am a mom (if you are).
 I am an ambassador for God.
 This world needs people who will make a difference, get engaged, raise great kids, and keep the community strong.
 That takes energy, commitment, and oomph.
 So when do I feel like I have the most oomph?
 The most energy?
 When do I portray excellence?
 Ask yourself that.
 Think it through.
 And then, perhaps, it will become easier to fight the frump (and not nearly as expensive as you thought, either!)